In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 West of the Town Green up Main Street is one of only a handful of churches in the state dating from before the Revolutionary War.

-Known as Old Stone Church, this Georgian monument was completed in1774 and warrants a detour.
+Known as Old Stone Church, this Georgian monument was completed in 1774 and warrants a detour.

 5. New Haven-style Apizza

-Some local picks in East Haven are Aniello (346 Hemingway Ave), Tolli’s Apizza (410 Main St), John & Maria Pizzeria (280 Foxon Rd) and Capotorto’s Apizza Center (688 Foxon Rd).
+Some local picks in East Haven are Aniello (346 Hemingway Ave), Tolli’s Apizza (410 Main St), John & Maria Pizzeria (280 Foxon Rd) and Capotortos Apizza Center (688 Foxon Rd).

 6. Foxon Park Beverages

-The brand differs from other soft drinks brands in a few ways, the most obvious being that it still uses glass bottles with caps.
+The brand differs from other soft drinks brands in a few ways.
+The most obvious being that it still uses glass bottles with caps.

-Something out of the ordinary and distinctive to New England is White Birch, which is clear, with a sweet, minty taste.
+Among the flavors are grape, cream, cherry, lemon-lime, kola, orange, root beer and strawberry.
+Something out of the ordinary and distinctive to New England is White Birch.
+This is clear, with a sweet, minty taste that was alien to me.

 7. Lighthouse Point Park